ubc-library-rc/intro-AGOL/content/story-map.md

 *10*{: .circle .circle-blue} When you're done configuring your Story Map, click on **Preview** to see what it will look like outside of edit mode.

 *11*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.

+Your story map should end up looking something like this [one](https://arcg.is/0qWneL).

 Esri recently started promoting this style of the Story Map we have been experimenting with here.